Everyone’s crowdfunding these days, am I right? Maybe you, too?

 (This assumes that I know you, or that there’s some natural relationship between your crowdfunder and my work.
 Please read this whole section before emailing me about your crowdfunder!)

-I regular donate coaching sessions and workshop slots to relevant crowdfunders.
-By offering in-kind donations, I’m happy to help friends raise a lot more money for creative projects!
+I regularly donate coaching sessions and workshop slots.
+By offering in-kind donations, I’m happy to help friends raise money for creative projects!

 Here are some examples of successful perks I’ve donated: